 - Discounts are available.

 Pretty impressive stuff really!
-Check out these great sites*, sites I use regularly, to find out more about full DRIPs and the companies that offer them.
+Check out these great sites, sites I’ve used to learn more about full DRIPs and the companies that offer them.

 Canadian DRIP Primer – a complete source for information on Canadian DRIPs (Dividend Reinvestment Programs), Share Purchase Plans, Canadian discount brokers and more.